jandom/jandom/index.markdown

     <header class="major">
       <h2>Biography</h2>
     </header>
+    <p>From 2021 to 2022, I worked as an independent software consultant, passionate about improving the velocity of software development.
+"Movement is life" - the faster you can navigate the software landscape the better.
+High-velocity can include some unexpected results: decisions can be refined quickly and engineers remain happy (because there is no "velocity" without "quality").
+My interests then include cloud engineering (Pulumi) and build systems (Bazel).</p>

-    <p>From 2017 to 2020, I have been a co-founder and CTO at Labstep.
+    <p>From 2017 to 2021, I have been a co-founder and CTO at Labstep.
 Labstep set out to make scientists more productive and creative, by providing a best-in-class electronic notebook experience <a href="//www.labstep.com">www.labstep.com</a>.</p>

     <p>Under the supervision of simulation masterminds, Mark Sansom (Oxford University) and Robert Best (NIH), I'm working on membrane protein folding. </p>